willywos/npm-auditor-ci/README.md

 $ npm-auditor-ci --threshold moderate
 ```

-I will get all advisories that are moderate AND also low.
-If you do high, you will get all advisories that are high, moderate and low.
+I will get all advisories that are moderate AND also high and critical.
+If you do high, you will get all advisories that are high and critical.

 ```